 2) An additional unification is that of Yisrael and Leah.
-This is when the "Innerness of the emotions" (Yisrael), which is the intellect of the emotions, rises up into the letters of thought.
+This is when the "Innerness of the emotions" (Yisrael), which is the intellect of the emotions, rises up in the letters of thought.
 For example, when one is worried in his heart, the worry will rise into his thoughts.
 The reasons for his worry (The innerness of the emotions) will come up in his thoughts (Leah).
 This is called the unification of Yisrael and Leah.
 3) A further unification is that of Yisrael and Rachel.
 This is when the "Innerness of the emotions" (Yisrael), which is the intellect of the emotions, is expressed in speech.
-(An example of this is when one expresses the reasons why he is worried in his speech.)
+(An example of this is when one expresses the reasons why he is worried, in his speech.)

 4) There can also be a unification of Yaakov and Leah.
-This is when the externality of the emotions (Yaakov) rise up to the letters of thought (Leah).
-This is also called "The fleeting thoughts of the heart" (Hirhoorei Leeha).
-An example of this is when one is strolling down the street and thoughts are just popping into his head, like "what a nice day" or "I sure like chocolate" etc.
+This is when the externality of the emotions (Yaakov) arise in the letters of thought (Leah).
+This is also called, "The fleeting thoughts of the heart" (Hirhoorei Leeba).
+An example is when a person is strolling down the street and thoughts just pop into his head, like "what a nice day" or "This Ice-cream is delicious" etc.